reduxjs/redux/docs/advanced/AsyncActions.md

 There are a few important bits here:

-* We store each subreddit’s information separately so we can cache every subreddit.
-When the user switches between them the second time, the update will be instant, and we won’t need to refetch unless we want to.
-Don’t worry about all these items being in memory: unless you’re dealing with tens of thousands of items, and your user rarely closes the tab, you won’t need any sort of cleanup.
+* We store each subreddit's information separately so we can cache every subreddit.
+When the user switches between them the second time, the update will be instant, and we won't need to refetch unless we want to.
+Don't worry about all these items being in memory: unless you're dealing with tens of thousands of items, and your user rarely closes the tab, you won't need any sort of cleanup.

-* For every list of items, you’ll want to store `isFetching` to show a spinner, `didInvalidate` so you can later toggle it when the data is stale, `lastUpdated` so you know when it was fetched the last time, and the `items` themselves.
-In a real app, you’ll also want to store pagination state like `fetchedPageCount` and `nextPageUrl`.
+* For every list of items, you'll want to store `isFetching` to show a spinner, `didInvalidate` so you can later toggle it when the data is stale, `lastUpdated` so you know when it was fetched the last time, and the `items` themselves.
+In a real app, you'll also want to store pagination state like `fetchedPageCount` and `nextPageUrl`.

 >##### Note on Nested Entities

 >In this example, we store the received items together with the pagination information.
-However, this approach won’t work well if you have nested entities referencing each other, or if you let the user edit items.
+However, this approach won't work well if you have nested entities referencing each other, or if you let the user edit items.
 Imagine the user wants to edit a fetched post, but this post is duplicated in several places in the state tree.
 This would be really painful to implement.

 >If you have nested entities, or if you let users edit received entities, you should keep them separately in the state as if it was a database.
 In pagination information, you would only refer to them by their IDs.
 This lets you always keep them up to date.
 The [real world example](../introduction/Examples.md#real-world) shows this approach, together with [normalizr](https://github.com/gaearon/normalizr) to normalize the nested API responses.
 With this approach, your state might look like this: